 To answer your first obvious question -- did I become a great singer, a recording artist?
 Not exactly, but that lofty goal was never mine.
 I loved the blues, hearing them and singing them (I speak for myself, not the audiences hearing me).
 I learned the basics, made more mistakes than I can count, grew in confidence as a performer, learned to work (and enjoy working) with bands, and even gained a few fans who sometimes offered kind words in various states of sobriety.

 I finished my two songs and practically ran off stage, then sat in the back corner where (I hoped) nobody could see me.
 The next jammer was a guitar player who sang 3 Muddy Waters' songs.
 As I listened and tried to mentally disappear, Bruce came over and said I'd done a good job for my first time out.
-I was amazed he was able to keep a straight face while uttering these generous words.
-"It helps if you know what key you want to sing the song in," he said, "and it helps to keep doing it to get more comfortable up on stage."
+I was amazed he was able to keep a straight face while uttering these generous words about the trainwreck I'd just created.
+"It helps if you know what key you want to sing the song in," he said softly, "and it helps to keep doing it to get more comfortable up on stage."
 After I thanked him, he encouraged me to come back again next week.

 In time, I'd learned how to sing in key; I'd learned how to work with a microphone to get the sound I wanted; I'd learned how to work well with other musicians and communicate with them during a performance.

-I'd even learned a few things about the blues community: musicians and audiences were very tolerant of mistakes, as long as you had a genuine love of the music.
+I'd even learned a few things about the blues community: musicians and audiences were very tolerant of mistakes, as long as you had a genuine love for the music.
 If you didn't "feel" the blues, everyone would notice.
-And by the way, the blues is largely about feel -- in that way, I was lucky to work in this genre as opposed to jazz, where musicians are generally quite technical and can discuss technique for hours (I've heard them, despite my urge to run away).
+And by the way, the blues is largely about feel -- in that way, I was lucky to work in this genre as opposed to jazz, where musicians are generally quite technical and can discuss technique for hours and will point out at length your every miscue (I've heard them, despite my urge to run away).

 My best moment as a singer came at a large blues club during a Saturday afternoon blues jam.
 The host was a legendary blues singer on the New England blues scene.
-She'd recorded albums and played with other big performers in R & B. Even nearing 70, she remained a powerful and soulful singer.
-After her last set, she opened the jam and I soon found myself playing with a jam band.
+She'd recorded albums, mentored other great singers, and played with other big performers in R & B. Even nearing 70, she remained a powerful and soulful singer.
+After her last set, she opened up the jam and I soon found myself singing with the jam band.
 I sang two songs by Muddy Waters and "Five Long Years" by Buddy Guy.
-The Buddy Guy song is about a hard-working man who works in a steel mill for five years, bringing home his pay for his wife to spend.
+The Buddy Guy song is about a hard-working man who works in a steel mill, bringing home his pay for his wife to spend.
 In the last verse, she leaves him.
+Hey, it's the blues.

 Like so many blues songs, "Five Long Years" is about bad things happening and how you deal with them.
 In the blues, your baby is always leaving you and your boss is always firing you.
-Blues music is redemptive because it knows that life is a series of such bad events, but you need to endure.
+Blues music is redemptive because it knows that life is a series of bad events that you need to endure.
 The blues is also filled with wry humor, it's music that often turns lemons into lemonade, and "Five Long Years" does exactly that.

-There's a moment in the song when the singer needs to express disbelief that he's worked so hard at the steel mill to bring home the bacon, only to have his wife leave him.
+There's a moment in the song when the singer needs to express disbelief that he's worked so hard at the steel mill ( 5 long years) to bring home the bacon, only to have his wife leave him for another man.
 The line in the song goes "I worked five long years, and she had the nerve to leave me."
 But the humor can come from how the singer communicates that moment.
-I talked to the drummer and the band beforehand and we decided that I'd sing that line four times in a row -- and each time I'd be more disbelieving of the slight, would turn my head to the drummer and throw up my arms, would get on my knees and shake my head dramatically while facing the audience.
+I talked to the drummer and the band beforehand and we decided that I'd sing that line four times in a row -- and each time I'd be more disbelieving and exasperated, would turn my head to the drummer and throw up my arms, would get on my knees and shake my head dramatically while facing the audience.
 "She had the NERVE . . ."
-Basically, ham it up and have fun with the song, as Buddy Guy himself did so many times.
+Basically, ham it up and have fun with the campy-ness of the song, as Buddy Guy himself did so many times.

 The audience loved it, and so did the band.
 People were laughing and clapping and shouting.
 I even added a fifth "and she had the NERVE to leave me."
 I'd connected with the story of the song, connected to its deeper feelings of regret and dark humor, and connected my performance with the band and the audience.
 Songs are stories.
 Techniques in music or writing are merely ways to reveal human emotion in a form that engages others.
 I walked off the stage floating on air, and walked past the host who was sitting in a chair next to the stage.
-She grabbed my hand and shook it, then smiled.
-"That was very entertaining, young man, and I think you understood what the song was about."
+She was the blues legend who had performed earlier and she grabbed my hand, then smiled.
+"That was very entertaining, young man (I was 50, btw), and I think you understood what the song was about."
 That moment remains the highlight of my short-lived career as a blues singer.

 What else did singing the blues teach me about writing?